 This summary report consists of seven chapters.
 The first chapter is an overview of program policy developments in the chronological order, and following chapters are reviews of national program focusing on its past accomplishment, and its prospects in the future as well as a few socio-cultural and demographic problems that we came across in the course of the program implementation.
-One of the major sources drawn upon in this report is the 1988 National Fertility and Family Health Survey conducted by Korea Institute for Health and Social Affairs (KIHASA).
+One of the major sources drawn upon in this report is the National Fertility and Family Health Survey conducted by Korea Institute for Health and Social Affairs (KIHASA), which has been conducted at three-year intervals since 1965.